Julia Lockheart: Career

 In a paper co-written with G. Melles in 2012, titled "Writing PAD: Writing purposefully in art and design: Responding to converging and diverging new academic literacies", Lockheart argues that while academic literacies and writing practices are well-established in older, traditional academic disciplines, more recent disciplines such as art and design have been forced to adopt these existing academic practices or to justify their own distinctive practices, and this has been a contentious issue in the discipline of art and design (which includes diverse fields, each with their differences and their own requirements, such as fine art, graphic design and fashion design).

-It is in this spirit that Lockheart teaches Contextual Practice, and primarily for this reason that she co-founded an academic network, Writing-PAD, to provide a platform for these new ideas and practices (see below).

-Writing-PAD and Journal of Writing in Creative Practice

 Lockheart is also director and co-ordinator of Writing-PAD – short for Writing Purposefully in Art and Design – an online academic and research network connecting over 100 institutions.

-Writing-PAD grew out of Lockheart's interest in a correct interpretation and implementation of the Coldsteam Reports and in academic literacies, and was specifically set-up "to support and disseminate the range of genres associated with writing in art and design;" and also "to promote discussion about the necessary balance of consensus and dissensus that art and design fields require to remain vibrant."

 Lockheart is also co-editor of the Journal of Writing in Creative Practice, which she co-founded with Goldsmiths' Emeritus Professor and University of Wales Trinity Saint David's Professor of Practice, John Wood.
-The JWCP, too, grew out of the contentious re-reading of the Coldstream Reports, and also out of the Writing-PAD international network, and is its "published voice" – as did the later project "DreamsID" (see below).